nesi/perf-training/_lessons/python-scatter/04a-multiprocessing.md

 ### Pros

  * A way to leverage multiple CPU cores for increased performance
- * Can handle different work loads
+ * Can handle different work load

 ### Cons

- * All processes must share memory - not suitable on different cluster nodes
+ * Processes must typically run on the same node

 ## Learn the basics